beloglazov/couchdb-scala/README.md

 ageView.query
 ```

-This method call returns an instance of `Task[CouchDocsMeta[String, Int]]`.
+This method call returns an instance of `Task[CouchKeyVals[String, Int]]`.
 Since we haven't specified the `include_docs` option, this query only retrieves
-metadata on the documents, which is basically a sequence of document IDs, keys,
+a sequence of document IDs, keys, and values emitted by the view's map function.
-and values emitted by the view's map function.
 This method makes a call to the
 [/{db}/_design/{ddoc}/_view/{view}](http://docs.couchdb.org/en/1.6.1/api/ddoc/views.html#get--db-_design-ddoc-_view-view)
 endpoint, and the builder supports all the relevant options.